Editorial Integrity

 Let’s start!

-As of [February, 2025], the starting average DSCR loan interest rate is 6.5%, given the ideal lending conditions, such as a good DSCR ratio, favorable LTV, and strong credit score.
+As of [October, 2025], the starting average DSCR loan interest rate is 6.25%, given the ideal lending conditions, such as a good DSCR ratio, favorable LTV, and strong credit score.
+For foreign nationals, rates range between 6.75% to 7.25%.
 This rate is just the baseline, and your exact interest rate could be higher or lower depending on your financial profile and lender.

-Typically, DSCR loan rates are 1%- 1.5% higher than conventional mortgage rates due to the unique nature of DSCR loans and the associated increased risk for the lender.
+Typically, DSCR loan rates are 1%-1.5 % higher than conventional loan rates due to the unique nature of DSCR loans and the associated increased risk for lenders.

-In October 2023, interest rates were at record highs in the last decade but started to fall after November 2023.
-Rates have cooled but are still hovering around 7%, leaving many real estate investors debating whether to wait or move forward with their investment plans.
+In October 2023, interest rates were at record highs in the last decade, but started to fall after November 2023.
+In 2025, Rates have cooled but remain around 7%, leaving many real estate investors debating whether to wait or move forward with their investment plans.

-Now, interest rates are lower than last year; as we predicted through our survey last year, property prices will shoot up once rates go down.
+Now, interest rates are lower than last year; as we predicted in our survey, property prices will shoot up once rates go down.

 We surveyed our network of real estate experts, agents, and lenders to gauge market sentiment.
 Here are the results: